zbady991/sre/README.md

 ### Method 1: Using the CLI (Recommended)

-Install the CLI globally and create a new project:
+Install the [CLI](packages/cli/) globally and create a new project:

 ```bash
 npm i -g @smythos/cli
 sre create
 ```

-_Note: "sre create" command is not implemented yet in this release, will be available very soon_

 The CLI will guide you step-by-step to create your SDK project with the right configuration for your needs.